daysond/SED500ASG1_QUSTION/SED500_ASG1.md

 2. Calculate the slope, $d= \dfrac{\Delta voltage}{\Delta current}$, which is essentially $\dfrac {J1-J2} {I1-I2}$.

-3. Calculate the new x (current) where the line of the slope intercept horizontal line of the true voltage value (y) by calculating the step size using the slope.
+3. Calculate the new x (current), where the line of the slope intercepts the horizontal line of the true voltage value (y), by calculating the step size using the slope.

 	The step size alpha can be calculated using $\alpha = \dfrac{J2}{d}$.